EaDesgin/magento2-mobiledetect/README.md

 Under system configurations you need to enable the extension.
 Also there you will find 3 fields for redirects.
 If you add a url to the mobile field for example the user will be redirected to the url in there.
-This can be usefull if you want ot use a diffrent website/store view url for the mobile theme.
+This can be useful if you want to use a different website/store view url for the mobile theme.

 # Installation.